serverless/blog/posts/2017-10-04-serverless-vs-containers.md

 ### Final verdict?

-Choose containers when you need flexibility, or when you need to migrate legacy services.
+Choose containers and container orchestrators when you need flexibility, or when you need to migrate legacy services.
 Choose serverless when you need speed of development, automatic scaling and significantly lowered runtime costs.